thindil/steamsky/README.md

 --savedir=otherdir/ --docdir=anotherdir/`

 Paths to directories can be absolute or relative where file `steamsky` is.
-Of course, all this parameters can be set for starting script too:
-`./steamsky.sh --datadir=somedir/`.

 ## Modify game
 For detailed informations about modifying various game elements or debugging